eclipse-tractusx/tractusx-edc/docs/kit/operation-view/page02_technical_prerequisites.md

 ## Obtaining Releases

-The most recent release of TractusX EDC can be obtained under `https://github.com/eclipse-tractusx/tractusx-edc/releases`.
+The most recent release of Tractus-X EDC can be obtained under `https://github.com/eclipse-tractusx/tractusx-edc/releases`.
 To create your own build, you can clone the repository at `https://github.com/eclipse-tractusx/tractusx-edc` and consult the provided README.md.
 This can be useful if you want to use non-standard extensions or configuration.

 ## Container Environment

-TractusX releases come in the form of Docker containers and corresponding Helm charts.
+Tractus-X releases come in the form of Docker containers and corresponding Helm charts.
 As such, recent versions of the following are required.

 - Docker
 - Kubernetes
 - Helm

-Seeing as these are standard tools, TractusX EDC will run on any cloud environment that can accept Helm charts.
+Seeing as these are standard tools, Tractus-X EDC will run on any cloud environment that can accept Helm charts.

 ## Backend Dependencies